-Undergraduate student advisement begins during New Student Orientation and continues through graduation.
-All engineering students are assigned faculty advisors, and students are required to consult with their advisors during the advanced registration periods.
-Students must also obtain approval from their advisor for courses taken during the Winter or Summer Sessions and when adding or dropping courses.
+Undergraduate student advisement begins during new student orientation and continues through graduation.
+All engineering students are assigned faculty advisors, and students are required to consult with their advisors during the registration periods.
+Students must also obtain approval from their advisors for courses taken during the Winter or Summer Sessions and when adding or dropping courses.
 Students are also encouraged to meet with their engineering faculty advisors at other times to learn more about undergraduate academic options, the engineering profession, and graduate school opportunities.